BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_13.md

 !battle(["George", :COOLTRAINER_Male, 0], "Forest Field")

-Throughout Route 4 you can find 2 hidden *Heart Scales*, *Super Potion*, 2 *PokeSnax*, *Purple Shard*, *Synthetic Seed*, *Red Shard*, 2 *Telluric Seeds*, *Grass Gem*, *X Attack*, and *Potion*.
+Throughout Route 4 you can find 2 hidden *Heart Scales*, *Super Potion*, 2 *PokéSnax*, *Purple Shard*, *Synthetic Seed*, *Red Shard*, 2 *Telluric Seeds*, *Grass Gem*, *X Attack*, and *Potion*.
 If you bring a Pokemon with Lava Plume, Heat Wave, Incinerate, Eruption, Fire Pledge, or Flame Burst, use it in battle.
 This will allow you to get the *Fire Memory* in the campfire at the center of the bottom half of the map.

 Enter Calcenon City to the west.